Gravitational Bremsstrahlung in Black-Hole Scattering at $\mathcal{O}(G^3)$: Quadratic-in-Spin Effects: Results

 As explained in detail in \cref{sec:computation}, we compute as a side product the leading-order waveform for the scattering of three spinning black holes including quadratic spin terms,

 The waveform is obtained from $3\to 4$ tree-level amplitudes and has the following multipole expansion

+in terms of the anti-symmetric coefficients $t_{\mu\nu}^{(i)}=t_{[\mu\nu]}^{(i)}$ and $t_{\mu\nu\rho\sigma}^{(ij)}= t_{[\mu\nu][\rho\sigma]}^{(ij)}$.
 We are providing the analytic results for these multipole coefficients in the ancillary files of this article.
 We would like to emphasize the fact that the result is expressed in terms of $14$ kinematic invariants, see \cref{sec:notation}, which are linear independent for general $d$-dimensional external kinematics.
 The number of kinematic variables can be further reduced for strictly four-dimensional momenta using Gram-determinant relations and might lead to more compact expressions.